Curtiss P-40 Warhawk: Soviet Union

 The P-40 saw the most front line use in Soviet hands in 1942 and early 1943.
 Deliveries over the Alaska-Siberia ALSIB ferry route began in October 1942.
 It was used in the northern sectors and played a significant role in the defense of Leningrad.
 The most numerically important types were P-40B/C, P-40E and P-40K/M. By the time the better P-40F and N types became available, production of superior Soviet fighters had increased sufficiently so that the P-40 was replaced in most Soviet Air Force units by the Lavochkin La-5 and various later Yakovlev types.
-In spring 1943, Lt D.I.
+In early 1943, Lt D.I.
 Koval of the 45th IAP gained ace status on the North Caucasian front, shooting down six German aircraft flying a P-40.
 Some Soviet P-40 squadrons had good combat records.
 Some Soviet pilots became aces on the P-40, though not as many as on the P-39 Airacobra, the most numerous Lend-Lease fighter used by the Soviet Union.
 However, Soviet commanders thought the Kittyhawk significantly outclassed the Hurricane, although it was "not in the same league as the Yak-1".